-These new councils are being created following recommendations from a Community Governance Review which was carried out by Waveney District Council in 2016.
+These new councils were created following recommendations from a Community Governance Review which was carried out in 2016.
 The Review looked at whether a new town/parish council (or councils) should be created for the Lowestoft area.

 Outside of Lowestoft and Oulton Broad, all of the other towns and villages in the district have their own town or parish councils.
 For over 40 years, residents in Lowestoft and Oulton Broad have missed out on having the additional resources and level of representation that a town/parish council brings to an area.
 New councils for Lowestoft and Oulton Broad will address this democratic deficit and give residents the same opportunities as those in other areas.

 The recommendations to create new councils for Lowestoft and Oulton Broad were formalised in a Reorganisation Order which was made on 26 January 2017.

 |Lowestoft Town Council profile||Oulton Broad Parish Council profile|